damygoes/myndscape/README.md

 # 🌿 Myndscape — A Wellness & Journaling Mobile App

-**Myndscape** is a beautifully minimalistic mobile journaling app designed to help you gain mental clarity, build self-awareness, and track your emotional well-being.
+**Myndscape** is a beautiful minimalistic mobile journaling app designed to help you gain mental clarity, build self-awareness, and track your emotional well-being.
 Built using **React Native**, **Expo**, and **Supabase**, it features a calm, glassy UI with secure authentication and real-time storage.

 ## ✨ Features